gmalt/cli/doc/install.rst

     $ . venv/bin/activate
     $ python setup.py develop

-the commands should be available:
+the CLI commands should be available:

 .. code-block:: console